pelithne/AKS_Baseline_Deepdive/05-upgrade-management.md

 * Adds a new buffer node (or as many nodes as configured in ````max surge````) to the cluster that runs the specified Kubernetes version.
 * Cordons and drains one of the old nodes to minimize disruption to running applications.
 If you're using max surge, it cordons and drains as many nodes at the same time as the number of buffer nodes specified.
-* When the old node is drained, it's reimaged to receive the new version and becomes the buffer node for the following node to be upgraded.
+* When the old node is drained, it's re-imaged to receive the new version and becomes the buffer node for the following node to be upgraded.
 * This process repeats until all nodes in the cluster have been upgraded.